franc/truffle/README.md

 Near future
   Apart from building more modules, I will also build yet another Thor layer that will be responsible for packaging and submitting the resulting apps to the various mobile markets or stores.

+I don't know how this building tool will handle my apps when they start to diverge fundamentally, I expect that I will eventually have to maintain a number of seperate middleman apps.
+But as a quick start for managing a number of similar apps, I find this toolset pretty useful.

+I hope you have better solutions to the problem for me, and that you will share them with me tonight.

+questions.any?